A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: RANSOMWARE AND EVOLUTION OF RANSOMWARE

-As a new business model on cybercrime, threat of ransomware moved to a new dimension by the emergence of \emph{Ransomware-as-a-Service (RaaS)} in 2015.
+As a new business model on cybercrime, the threat of ransomware moved to a new dimension by the emergence of \emph{Ransomware-as-a-Service (RaaS)} in 2015.
 RaaS aimed to provide user-friendly, and easy-to-modify ransomware kits that could be purchased by anyone on underground markets.
-Those services escalated the number of ransomware attacks around the world~\cite{Palotay_2017}.
-One of the RaaS product named \emph{Ransom32} was written in JavaScript, and was using the legitimate NW.js framework to encrypt victim files using AES.
-That was a significant step for the evolution of ransomware because it could be easily repackaged to infect any platform which made it platform-agnostic.
+That was a momentous step for the evolution of ransomware as it could be easily repackaged to infect any platform which made it platform-agnostic.
+RaaS escalated the number of ransomware attacks around the world~\cite{raas}.

-In 2017, \emph{WannaCry} ransomware appeared and it became the main protagonist of the worst cybercrime of that year.
+In 2017, \emph{WannaCry} ransomware appeared and became the the worst cybercrime of that year.
 It affected more than 250.000 systems in 150 countries~\cite{wannacry} with the help of the Microsoft Windows SMB Server Remote Code Execution Vulnerability.
 It used AES to encrypt each file with a different key, then individual keys were encrypted using a 2048-bit RSA~\cite{wannacry}.
-It was asking a ransom in Bitcoin.

-One of the most prolific ransomware named \emph{SamSam} showed itself by targeting 200 business organizations in the USA and Canada.
-It was also targeting governments, and caused the close-down of the City of Atlanta~\cite{atlanta}.
-Originally, SamSam was using vulnerabilities to to infect its targets.
-As its authors' techniques were improved, they started to rely more on brute forcing Remote Desktop Protocol (RDP) ports.
-Unlike other ransomware families, SamSam was encrypting everything except for the simple minimum essential files to boot the infected device.
-Data files were typically encrypted first, and it was followed by the encryption of applications in the system using RSA.
-It was demanding ransom in Bitcoin.

 In 2018 \emph{PureLocker} appeared that was written in PureBasic programming language making it platform-agnostic.
-It was firstly encrypting victim files using AES, and then encrypting the symmetric key using RSA to prevent the victim accessing to it.
-Oddly, the ransom note that was displayed after the encryption process did not include any payment information, instead the attacker was requesting victims to contact him/her via Proton untraceable secure email service.
+It was using hybrid encryption and displaying a ransom note in which the attacker was requesting victims to contact him/her via Proton untraceable secure email service.
 In the recent years, cybercriminals started to design new ransomware families that target specific victims.
-One such example is \emph{Ryuk}, seen in 2019, which was designed to target only enterprises~\cite{Incident:TowerSemi}.
-Unlike other ransomware families, mostly Ryuk was infecting its targets via other malware, most notably TrickBot, or gaining access to a system via RDP.
-It was encrypting every hard disk drive and network share systems in a hybrid fashion, and asking for a ransom to be paid in Bitcoin.
+One such example is \emph{Ryuk}, seen in 2019, which was targeting only enterprises~\cite{Incident:TowerSemi}.
+Unlike other ransomware, Ryuk was mostly infecting its targets via other malware, most notably TrickBot.